bollu/w/cses/README.md

   based data structures.
 Implement your own!
 - [Longest flight route](https://cses.fi/problemset/task/1680): solve by keeping pointers from child->parent instead of parent->child
   to convince yourself that both directions are fine.
 Also, can use djikstra for this?
+- [Company queries II](https://cses.fi/problemset/task/1688) Use wild data structure described in [Binary Lifting: No memory wasted](https://codeforces.com/blog/entry/74847)
+- [Company queries II](https://cses.fi/problemset/task/1688) Write LCA + binary lifting in the framework of "binary search", instead of thinking about it in terms of loop with decreasing exponent.

 ## Solved correctness proofs

 # [Factory machines](https://cses.fi/problemset/task/1620)